 On a daily basis, I experience what a person without narcolepsy will only experience after 48-72 hours without sleep.
 This means that I exert a tremendous amount of energy to keep my eyes open.
 It also means that I frequently have difficulty putting sentences together, that taking a shower can feel like a mammoth task, that I experience waves of nausea throughout the day and that my eyes feel like they are burning whenever they’re open.

-As a result of all of these symptoms, I isolated myself in recent years.
+As a result of all of these symptoms, I isolated myself in the years leading up to my diagnosis.
 While this is a super successful strategy for cutting down on the number of terrifying, uncomfortable, and humiliating collapsing (cataplexy) episodes that I have in public, it’s also…incredibly isolating.
 Narcolepsy is different for every single person, but I want to get my story out there so that someone like me – with an undiagnosed chronic illness – can feel hope, and a momentary reprieve from dark isolation.
 Thank you to the amazing people online who generously shared their journeys.
 Reading your stories encouraged me to trust my body and continue seeking an answer even when the professionals told me I was wrong.

 I will write more about my battle with narcolepsy as the blog continues.
 I will also explore the impact of “just” having a diagnosis after at least 20 years of undiagnosed chronic illness.